lookbook-hq/lookbook/README.md

 #### Excluding previews and/or examples from the navigation

-Sometimes you may want a preview or an individual example to be 'hidden' in the Lookbook UI.
+Sometimes you may want to temporarily hide a preview or an individual example from the Lookbook UI.
 This means that the preview or example will not show up in the navigation, but will still be accessible via it's URL.
 You can use the `@hidden` comment tag to manage this.

-To **hide an entire preview** so that it no longer shows up in the , include the `@hidden` tag in a class comment:
+To **hide an entire preview** include the `@hidden` tag in a class comment:

 ```ruby
 # @hidden